 Applicants must submit the following materials to the AACP office via e-mail by Dec.
 1. The selection and announcement of the program and participant will follow within approximately 30 to 60 days.

 Applications for the Donald C. Brodie Scholar-in-Residence program should be e-mailed to Ruth E. Nemire, associate executive vice president.

-Applications for the Congressional Fellowship Scholar-in-Residence program should be e-mailed to William G. Lang, vice president of policy and advocacy.
+Applications for the Congressional Fellowship Scholar-in-Residence program should be e-mailed to William G. Lang, senior policy advisor.